davidllanos22/GameEngine/README.md

 ##GameEngine

 Work in progess.
 Testing done in Google Chrome.
-Some features may not work on other browsers.
+Some features may not work with other browsers.

 ###Build